pbiggar/phc/doc/manual/gettingstarted.rst

 As a second example, consider the rule that describes arrays in PHP.
 This rule should cover things such as ``array()``, ``array("a", "b")`` and ``array(1 => "a", 2 => "g")``.
-Arrays are described by the following two rules.
+Arrays are described by the following two rules [#array_note]_.

 .. sourcecode:: haskell

 	Array ::= Array_elem* ;
 	Array_elem ::= key:Expr? val:Expr ;

-(Actually, this is a simplification, but it will do for the moment.)
 These two rules say that "*an array consists of a list of array elements*", and an "*array element has an optional expression called 'key', and a second expression called 'val'*".
 The question mark (``?``) means "optional".
 Note that the grammar does not record the need for the keyword ``array``, or for the parentheses and commas.
 We do not need to record these, because we already